gaelcolas/Sampler/README.md

 ### `Convert-SamplerHashtableToString`

-Convert an Hashtable to a string representation.
+Convert a Hashtable to a string representation.
 For instance, calling the function with this hashtable:

 ```powershell